nus-cs2030s/2021-s2/docs/27-functions.md

 `Transformer<T, R>` is a generic interface with two type parameters: `T` is the type of the input, `R` is the type of the result.
 It has one abstract method `R transform(T t)` that applies the function to a given argument.

 We can use this interface to write any function that takes in a value and return another value.
-(Java has a similar interface called, unsurprisingly, `Function<T, R>`).
+(Java has a similar interface called, unsurprisingly, `[java.util.function.Function<T, R>](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/function/Function.html)`).
 For instance, a function that computes the square of an integer can be written as:
 ```Java
 new Transformer<Integer, Integer>() {
   @Override